waynr/pyresume/docs/installation.rst

     $ curl  -OL https://github.com/waynr/pyresume/tarball/master

-Once you have a copy of the source, you can run a Docker image:
+Once you have a copy of the source, you can run a Docker image, which should bind mount PyResume source and a directory with YAML to convert:

 .. code-block:: console

     $ docker build --tag 'waynr/pyresume:latest' .
+    $ docker run --tty --interactive --volume /path/to/pyresume:/src/pyresume --volume /path/to/yaml/files:/mnt/pyresume waynr/pyresume:latest /bin/bash

 You can also install it directly with: